sim-trhepd-rheed/sim-trhepd-rheed/README.md

 ep='E'

-of the files
+of the files src/surfm.f90 and src/bulkm.f90 before the compilation.

-src/surfm.f90

-src/bulkm.f90

-and compile the source codes.